 This is especially important if you are collecting off the beach, as stormy weather churns up shallow waters, and means you’ll have more debris in your bucket.

-I make my salt in winter, because we have a woodstove burning all day, most days, and a pot of water on top of the stove humidifies the air and reduces the shock factor when approaching home electronics.
+I make my homemade salt in winter, because we have a wood stove burning all day, most days, and a pot of water on top of the stove humidifies the air and reduces the shock factor when approaching home electronics.

 The first step after you get your buckets of sea water home is to strain the water through several layers of cheesecloth or a clean, natural-fibre dishcloth.
 (I use a cotton/linen dishcloth that I reserve solely for salt making.)